TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-roles.md

 tcp6       0      0 :::8080                 :::*                    LISTEN      25237/httpd
 ```

-If it is not working make sure that `/etc/httpd/conf/httpd.conf` has `Listen 8080` in it.
+If it is not working, make sure that `/etc/httpd/conf/httpd.conf` has `Listen 8080` in it.
 This should have been changed by [Exercise 7](ansible-core-handlers.md).